Home » Shop Insurance

 Am I covered for theft from my shop?

 If you have stock cover in place, you could recover the cost of any stock stolen.
-If you run a shop, it’s likely you may also handle large amounts of cash on the premises.
+If you run a shop, likely, you may also handle large amounts of cash on the premises.
 Having insurance to cover theft of takings can be a good idea in these cases.

 Is stock covered outside of my shop premises?